oasisprotocol/sapphire-paratime/docs/develop/testing.md

 disable Rosetta in Docker Desktop settings, which makes Docker use QEMU instead.

-Go to `Settings > Features in development` and disable "Use Rosetta for x86/amd64 emulation on Apple Silicon".
+Go to `Settings > Virtual Machine Options` and disable "Use Rosetta for x86/amd64 emulation on Apple Silicon".

 :::